 While president of the New York Fed, McDonough made a number of significant contributions to both banking and the United States economy.
 While chairman of the Basel Committee on Banking Supervision, the Committee developed major revisions in the Basel Capital Accord to modernize the capital rules for internationally active banks.
 This development was noted by Peter G. Peterson, then-chairman of the New York Fed's board of directors, as being "a singular and enormously challenging achievement" for McDonough personally and for the international banking community in general.1

 McDonough served as president and chief executive officer of the New York Fed for ten years, making him the longest-serving president of the Reserve Bank since Alfred Hayes, the Bank's fourth president.
 Almost immediately upon stepping down from his post at the New York Fed, he was appointed to serve as the first chairman of the Public Company Accounting Oversight Board (established by the Sarbanes-Oxley Act of 2002) in Washington, DC.
 He served in that post until 2005 when he returned to New York to join Merrill Lynch as vice chairman and special adviser to the chairman.
-He also served as a member of Executive Client Coverage Group of Bank of America Merrill Lynch until December 31, 2009.
+He served as a vice chairman at Bank of America Merrill Lynch until December 31, 2009.

-McDonough was director emeritus of the Philharmonic-Symphony Society of New York, Inc., a member of the Council on Foreign Relations, and chairman of the Economic Club of New York.
+McDonough also served as vice chairman of the boards of directors of the Philharmonic-Symphony Society of New York and the Council on Foreign Relations, and as chairman of the Economic Club of New York.

 Federal Reserve Bank of New York, Press Release "President William J. McDonough Announces Intent to Retire,” January 16, 2003.